10 Things People Don’t Know How to Do Around the House Anymore

 Dawid K Photography/Shutterstock

 Slowly but surely the top sheet is becoming obsolete.
 Due to the proliferation of the duvet, with its removable cover, people are opting out of the seemingly unnecessary top sheet.
 There’s really nothing at all wrong with this trend—we’ll all probably get along fine without knowing how to make ‘hospital corners’ on our bed sheets!
+Another thing people don’t know?
+The right way to fold a fitted sheet.

 How to fix a clogged sink